How can I help you?

 Inline

-By default, the ColorPicker will be rendered using SplitButton and open the pop-up to access the ColorPicker.
-To render the ColorPicker container alone and to access it directly, render it as inline.
-It can be achieved by setting the inline property to true.
+By default, the ColorPicker renders as a SplitButton and opens a popup to access the ColorPicker.
+To render the ColorPicker container alone and access it directly, set the inline property to true.

-The following sample shows the inline type rendering of ColorPicker.
+The following sample shows inline rendering of the ColorPicker.

 import * as React from "react";